BPSR: Skyward (Aerial) Wind Knight Comprehensive Guide

 Crit

-We need 40% crit rate to be able to perform rotation as explained in the Rotation section.
+We need 40% crit rate to be able to perform rotation as explained in 40% Crit Rate.
 Once 40% is reached, stacking more crit doesn’t provide as much value as other stats such as haste.

 Haste